SasanTazayoni/Advanced-Button-Hover-Animations/README.md

 ### Neon

 The Neon button delivers a bold, luminous effect that draws inspiration from classic neon signage, offering a visually striking experience with minimal styling.
 At rest, the button features a white background with a red border and red text, creating a clean, high-contrast look.
 When hovered, the button undergoes a smooth transformation — the background fills with red, the text colour inverts to white, and the border becomes transparent.

+💡 Inspired by Kevin Powell’s neon button design on YouTube.

 This shift in appearance sets the stage for the core feature of the button: a glowing neon aura that radiates from the text and border.

 #### How it works